ihsanefeuzun/SE-3355-Final/README.md

 At the website,
 1. Website asks permission for set the maps.
 2. You can login/register to website.
 If you do that, you can see discounted prices.
+Also, map will updates with user instance.
 3. Map shows the offices that belongs to the user's city.
-4. You can search by office, data and time
+4. You can search by office, data and time.
 5. You can go to main homepage with clicking the white logo “Avis” at the navbar.
 6. You can filter searched results.